SOS Art logo

 SOS ART’s History:

-At the end of 2015 SOS ART gained a non-profit 501c3 status.
-It has since expanded its various activities through more art exhibits, more workshops and wider education programs, expanded publications, greater media presence and more dynamic public engagement around issues of peace and justice.
-SOS ART is currently expanding its activities with children linking the teaching and practice of art to the introduction of basic values in the youth
+21 years ago, in 2003, SOS ART began as an art exhibit and an art festival with related events and publications concerning issues of peace and justice as expressed by Greater Cincinnati artists.
+The annual art event grew to include, in addition to the works of established artists, artwork by school and after school children; also to engage children through classroom visits and workshops.
+8 years ago (2015) SOS ART gained non-profit status and has since expanded its various activities through more art exhibits and art events, more workshops and wider educational programs, expanded publications, greater media presence and more dynamic public engagement, all around issues of peace and justice.
+SOS ART has in particular expanded its educational activities with children linking the teaching and practice of art to the introduction of basic values of peace and justice in the children and youth.

-SOS ART’s Mission:
+SOS ART Mission:

-1) Encourage, promote and provide opportunities for the arts as dynamic vehicles for peace and justice
+1) encourage, promote and provide opportunities and venues for the arts as dynamic vehicles for peace and justice, for a change, and for a better world

-4) Use the arts to speak about, inform, educate and create a dialogue on issues of peace and justice and thus to bring about positive change
+4) use the arts to speak about, inform, educate and create a dialogue on issues of peace and justice and thus to bring about positive change.

-SOS ART’s Vision:
+SOS ART Vision:

-2) See the formation of a community of creative people who are committed to using artistic practice, education and public advocacy to effect positive change on issues of peace and justice in their community, their region and the world.
+2) see the formation of a community of creative people who are committed to using artistic practice, education and public advocacy to effect positive change on issues of peace and justice in their community, their region and the world.

-3) Succeed in instilling in children, from a very young age, values of peace and justice , compassion, tolerance and love, and this by introducing them through the teaching and practice of art.
+3) succeed in instilling in children, from a very young age, values of peace and justice, compassion, tolerance and love, and this, by introducing them through the teaching and practice of art.

 SOS ART’s Principles: